-Where Does Voodoo Get Its Powers?
-The Ultimate Secret
+Where Does Voodoo Get Its Powers And Can You Trace The Roots Of Its Powers?

 Where does voodoo get its powers?
 Although its origins are not completely clear, the Voodoo doll originated in the Fon people of present-day Benin.
 When the religions of different people began to mix in slave quarters in Haiti and Louisiana, the Voodoo religion was born.